mindspore-ai/docs/tutorials/source_en/custom_program/custom_backend.md

 2. Inherit `BackendBase` class and implement `Build` and `Run` interfaces.
 3. Register custom backend by using the `MS_REGISTER_BACKEND` macro.

-Based on MindSpore's built-in `ms_backend` backend, additional printing information is added to achieve a simple custom backend.
+Only add printing information to implement a simple custom backend.

 ```c++
 #include <string>